orbuluh/fundamental/notes/graph_max_flow.md

 - From [WilliamFiset](https://youtu.be/LdOnanfc5TM)
 - From [MIT OpenCourseWare](https://youtu.be/VYZGlgzr_As)

+## What

 > "It's an optimization problem associated with the exact number that the flow all obey the edge capacity constraints"

-- Why the problem is challenging?
-You can imagine, an edge could be filled by flow from either of the neighbors.
+## Why the problem is challenging?

+- You can imagine, an edge could be filled by flow from either of the neighbors.
 And among the whole graph, how do you find the way so that the overall maximum flow into the target is maximum while all the flow in each edge doesn't break the capacity constraint.
 - For the flow on each edge, it's not monotonic increased like Dijikstra / Minimum Spanning Tree would do, sometimes you can try to decrease the flow from one edge, and making its original flow to be sent from some other node.

+## Fundamental concepts to model max flow

 **Flow graph/network**: